 As I researched the numbers as to what they mean in Hebrew, I found that 1111 means “awakening, wake up call, fresh spiritual awakening into more, supernatural favor and provision to take the promises.”
 1234 also means “alignment” and 1235 means divine alignment.

-The Holy Spirit reminded me that there was grace to step into what I’m being led into.
+The Holy Spirit reminded me that there was grace to step into what I was being led into.
 As He continued to speak to me, He brought to my attention Luke 12:35, where the Lord is calling His Bride to be ready, to keep her lamp burning – a call for the Bride of Christ to step from being lukewarm to being hot.
+He clearly spoke to my heart.

-He continued “Ato speak to me that an upgraded anointing for service is coming to be burning ones.
+“Ato speak to me that an upgraded anointing for service is coming to be burning ones.
 Stay in myHis presence until you are burning and get oil to keep it burning.”

 I also sensed an urgent invitation to the secret place, to fall in love with Him all over again.